benbjohnson/boxer/README.md

 Reverse timeboxing has been great... when I do it.
 Unfortunately, it still requires that I remember to write down something every half hour.
 So I decided to build a tool that helps remind me of these intervals and gives me a way to visualize the steps within these intervals.
-Thus, timeboxer was born.
+Thus, box was born.

 ## Usage